 Just like most headphone enthusiasts, I read reviews before purchasing headphones so I can ensure my money isn’t going for naught.
 And to summarize, the impression I’ve been reading about this headphone is it’s bright and dry sounding.
 If you’re not familiar with the terms, it simply means it has a lot of treble energy and not enough midrange boost or warmth.
 I did find that to be true to some extent but I did find myself liking the sound signature still.

-To me the overall signature is close to neutral as in flat but with little treble emphasis.
-The bass extends deeply before it rolls off smoothly around sub-bass area but texture is not as full as most people would like it to be.
+To me, the overall signature is close to neutral as in flat but with little treble emphasis so neutral-bright.
+The bass extends deeply before it rolls off smoothly around the sub-bass area but the texture is not as full as most people would like it to be.
 No, I won’t even consider it bass-shy because it’s not at all.
 The appropriate term that I would like to use for bass is fast and punchy.
 You don’t get any humps which makes it not warm-sounding but linear.

 A lot of people complain that the midrange is recessed or too dry to be resolving.
 To be honest, my own subjective findings couldn’t be farther from that.
 For my own taste, I find the midrange flat but not too distant.
 As a whole, I find the midrange engaging enough to complement the entire spectrum because remember the DT880 has a wide soundstage so the voice of the artist doesn’t appear to be “in your face”.
 To conclude, I would like to say it’s not a warm-sounding headphone.
 It’s not just lush or liquid (like most headphones) and if you’re looking for some euphoria listening to your music, then you won’t find it in this one.

 Instrument separation is above average thanks to its wide-soundstage and good transient response.
-I did find that the overall brightness sometimes mask the details around the upper midrange area and gives a false sense of air but it’s a more of a minor quibble.
+I did find that the overall brightness sometimes masks the details around the upper midrange area and gives a false sense of air but it’s a more of a minor quibble.
 If it’s not implied yet, I very much like how this headphone sounds as a whole but some people may find it a little dry and bright which is perfectly understandable.

-If you’re looking for a competitive open-headphone and your preference in sound is neutrality with a hint of brightness and good soundtstage, then I can’t find any other headphone to recommend especially for this price range.
-The DT880 in my opinion simply just nails it as a headphone that is neutral, airy and fast-sounding.
+If you’re looking for a competitive open-headphone and your preference in sound is neutrality with a hint of brightness and good soundstage, then I can’t find any other headphone to recommend especially for this price range.
+The DT880 in my opinion simply just nails it as a headphone that is neutral, airy, and fast-sounding.
 It’s a good monitoring headphone too for professionals!

 We’re not sure stores locally sell this headphone but you can check out Amazon for some good deals.
 Tell us what you think about this headphone in the comments!